 Ciguatera poisoning (Queensland Health)

-Hospital and medical facilities in Vanuatu are limited.
+Hospital and medical facilities are limited.

 Costs for treatment, including for pharmaceuticals, can be very high.
 Doctors and hospitals often require immediate cash payment for their services.